Monday April 29, 2024

 A Culinary camino

 One of the small goals I set for myself on this Camino was to try at least one new food each day.
 I haven’t tried Portuguese cuisine before, so I’m certain this will be a new adventure for my tastebuds.
-And hopefully it will increase my memories of the journey.
+Hopefully, it will also increase my memories of the journey.

-My first camino was on the Camino Francés in 2018, and that camino was all about the arduous physical and mental growth of a long walk.
-My second camino was on the Camino del Norte in 2022, and it was very much about the majestic scenery and people I met.
+My first Camino experience was on the Camino Francés in 2018, and that walk remains in my memory as a time of transition and personal growth.
+My second Camino was on the Camino del Norte in 2022, and it was very much about the majestic scenery and the people I met.

-I’m hoping to shape this third, shorter camino by making it about the local culture and cuisine.
-To the end, I will be listing out the new food(s) I tried during each stage of my trek.
+I want to shape my memories of this third, shorter Camino by focusing on the local culture and cuisine.
+Ultimately, I hope to list the new food(s) I tried during each stage of my trek.
 Today’s culinary delights included:

 • Pastel de nata – a custard tart the is a quintessential Portuguese treat